open-compass/MMBench-GUI/README.md

 ## 📊 Performance

 > **Note:** We are validating the final results again.
 Thus, performance of models shown in this table would change and we will update this as soon as possible.

+Results shown in these tables are obtained through API-based manner, and we keep the same parameters for all models.

 #### 1. Performance on Level1 - GUI Content Understanding.